Shisendo Temple 詩仙堂

-Shisendo Temple is in Kyoto's Higashiyama district, a less-traveled part of the city.
+Shisendo Temple is in Kyoto's northern Rakuhoku district, a less-traveled part of the city.
 For those looking to escape the crowds of more high-profile attractions, Shisendo offers a tranquil experience.
 Shisendo's name translates as “hermit's retreat,” which fits the place well.

-Former samurai, Chinese classics scholar, and landscape architect Ishikawa Jozan built the shrine in 1641 as a retirement villa.
+Former samurai, Chinese classics scholar, and landscape architect Ishikawa Jozan built the place in 1641 as a retirement villa.
 It features a collection of 36 portraits of ancient Chinese poets.

 How to Get There